Ghepes/book-now/README.md

-this website is made with scripts .html .js .node .css each page has private .css .js or node .json each page is independent with its scripts
+this website is made with scripts .html .js .node .css

-If you want this website, you can write to me at https://github.com/Ghepes/
+If you want this htm website, is with MIT License on https://github.com/Ghepes/book-now.git

 ## Name
 Book Now